Subtiaba language

 Subtiaba is an extinct Oto-Manguean language which was spoken on the Pacific slope of Nicaragua, especially in the Subtiaba district of León.
 Edward Sapir established a connection between Subtiaba and Tlapanec.
 When Lehmann wrote about it in 1909 it was already very endangered or moribund.

+The name "Subtiaba" may be of Nahuatl origin, from the roots xoctli ("black snail") and atl ("water").

 Lexical comparison

 Lexical comparison from Native American Language Net: